 A few years ago I got super swept up into the wide-world of goal setting.
 It all started when I started the blog.
-I paid for trainings that continually told me to set goals to grow my blow.
+I paid for trainings that continually told me to set goals to grow my blog.
 While I do love this concept and see where the benefits lie, I also found goal setting to be a bottomless pit of despair.
 That might sound dramatic, but that’s pretty much what it felt like.
-As I quietly snuck out of the goal-setting culture I began to find that there were others like me and that this whole goal-setting thing can actually lead to so major setbacks.
+Without much warning, I quietly snuck out of the goal-setting culture I began to find that there were others like me who found that this whole goal-setting thing can actually lead to so major setbacks.
 If you’ve been struggling with setting and sticking to your goals, here are some reasons why it might not be working for you.

 *This post contains affiliate links.
 I may earn a commission on recommendations at no cost to you.